Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 An L-shaped kitchen layout provides you with a lot of extra floor space that you can use to add either a dining area or an island for extra prep space, extra social area or extra storage.

-This kind of kitchen is preferred for maximum flexibility in cooking, hanging out, and entertaining.
+This type is preferred for maximum flexibility in cooking, hanging out, and entertaining.
 It features three zones having ample space for the avoidance of collisions.
 On one leg is where the sink and dishwater for cleaning is located.

 An L-shape design is regarded as one of the popular culinary zone layouts nowadays.
 This kind of layout works best when there is a lot of space and its variations makes it easy for whatever style one desires.